fadihanna123/fadihanna123/README.md

 Hi i'm <b>Fadi Hanna</b> <br />
 A Fullstack developer, smart IT guy and looking for jobs. <br />
 I became interested in web development year 2010, and have continued with the track ever since then. <br />
-I have been educated as a developer, with a focus on web development.
 I would call myself a Fullstack developer, <br />
 as I worked with both Backend (PHP, Node JS) and Frontend development (JavaScript, React, Angular, TypeScript, HTML, CSS etc.). <br />
 ## Skills: